njteam-udacity/contact_book/templating.md

 ### The steps below are instructions for integrating templates in our application.
-1. Create an html fragment and save it under the templates folder with a file name appropriate to your template.
+1. Create an html fragment and save it under the templates folder with a file name appropriate to your template and the extension "hbs".
     - Example file names:
-      - template/partial/header.html
+      - template/partial/header.hbs
-      - template/partial/footer.html
+      - template/partial/footer.hbs
-      - template/greeting.html
+      - template/page/greeting.hbs
-      - template/navmenu.html
+      - template/partial/navmenu.hbs

     -  *Tip*: If you are creating a partial (a component of a page) it should be  saved under the folder "template/partial" with the appropriate name.

-2. Replace any static html content with handlebars tags.
+2. Replace any static content with handlebars tags.
-    - Example static html:
+    - Example static content:
       ```
       <h1>Hello Team</h1>
       <p>Tomorrow we are invited out for tacos.</p>
       ```
-    - Example html using handlebars tags for interpolation:
+    - Example using handlebars tags for interpolation:
       ```
       <h1>{{greeting}} {{name}}</h1>
       <p>{{message}}</p>
       ```
     - *Tip*: Use handlebars escape tags {{{ escape tag }}} (three pairs of curly braces) if you intend for the output to be interpreted as html.

-3. Save content as a json file under the content folder:
+3. Save content as a json file under the content/en/page folder:
    - Example file path: **content/en/greetings.json**
    - Example JSON file:
       ```